The Khinchin-Kahane and Levy inequalities for abelian metric groups, and transfer from normed (abelian semi)groups to Banach spaces: Khinchin--Kahane inequality and L evy inequality for abelian metric groups

-Note that if $\G$ is a normed linear space and $s=t$, then the left-hand side is concerned with the event that $\| 2 X_{B_k} \| > 2t$, which is how the inequality usually appears in the literature.
+Note that if $\G$ is a normed linear space and $s=t$, then the left-hand side is concerned with the event that $\max_{1 \leqslant k \leqslant m} \| 2 X_{B_k} \| > 2t$, which is how the inequality usually appears in the literature.

-While the proof of Proposition~\ref{Llevyineq} is similar to existing proofs in the literature and is thus omitted, it is the universal formulation and generalization of the result that is of note.
-Indeed, Proposition~\ref{Llevyineq} simultaneously strengthens several different variants in the literature, which to our knowledge had not previously been unified.
+It is the universal formulation and generalization of the result that is of note here.
+Indeed, Theorem~\ref{Llevyineq} simultaneously strengthens several different variants in the literature, which to our knowledge had not previously been unified.
 See \cite[Proposition 2.3]{LT} for two special cases where $\G$ is a Banach space, $s=t$, $m=n$, and $B_k = \{ 1, \dots, k \}$ or $B_k = \{ k \}$ for all $k$.
-Proposition~\ref{Llevyineq} also holds for other choices of subsets $B_k$, e.g.~$\{ 1 \}, \{ 1, 2 \}, \{ 3, 4, 5 \}, \{ 3, 4, 5, 6 \}$; or $B_k = \{ n-k+1, \dots, n \}$ by reversing the order of summation; this last choice is used below.
-Moreover, Proposition~\ref{Llevyineq} extends L\'evy's inequality from Banach spaces to all abelian metric groups.
+Theorem~\ref{Llevyineq} also holds for other choices of subsets $B_k$, e.g.~$\{ 1 \}, \{ 1, 2 \}, \{ 3, 4, 5 \}, \{ 3, 4, 5, 6 \}$; or $B_k = \{ n-k+1, \dots, n \}$ by reversing the order of summation; this last choice is used below.
+Moreover, Theorem~\ref{Llevyineq} extends L\'evy's inequality from Banach spaces to all abelian metric groups.
+We provide a formal proof as it is in a more general setting than what is available in the literature.